The Kerr/CFT correspondence and its extensions: a comprehensive review: Matching the Entropy of Extremal Black Holes

-Finally, when two $U(1)$ symmetries are present, one can apply a modular transformation mixing the two $U(1)$ and one obtains a different CFT description for each choice of $SL(2,\mathbb Z)$ element.
-Indeed, we argued that the set of generators \eqref{VirSL2Z} obeys the Virasoro algebra with central charge \eqref{c12KN}.
-After performing a $SL(2,\mathbb Z)$ change of basis in the Boltzman factor \eqref{bol1}, we deduce the temperature of the CFT and Cardy's formula is similarly reproduced.
-We will denote the corresponding class of CFTs by the acronym $CFT_{(p_1,p_2,p_3)}$.
+Finally, when two $U(1)$ symmetries are present, one can apply a modular transformation mixing the two $U(1)$ and one obtains a different description for each choice of $SL(2,\mathbb Z)$ element.
+Indeed, we argued that the set of generators~\eqref{VirSL2Z} obeys the Virasoro algebra with central charge~\eqref{c12KN}.
+After performing an $SL(2,\mathbb Z)$ change of basis in the Boltzman factor~\eqref{bol1}, we deduce the temperatures and Cardy's formula is similarly reproduced.
+We will denote the corresponding class of conjectured dual deformed CFTs by the acronym $\CFT_{(p_1,p_2,p_3)}$.

-\section{Scattering from near-extremal black holes}
+Several extensions of the construction of a Virasoro algebra which allows to reproduce the extremal black hole entropy via the chiral thermal Cardy formula exist.
+The same reasoning applies to magnetized black holes \cite{Astorino:2015lca,Astorino:2015naa,Siahaan:2015xia}, black holes in the large $d$ limit \cite{Guo:2015swu}, superentropic black holes \cite{Sinamuli:2015drn}, black rings \cite{Sadeghian:2015hja} and black holes with acceleration \cite{Astorino:2016xiy}.

-In Section \ref{sec:KerrCFT1}, we have presented how the entropy of any extremal black hole can be reproduced microscopically from one chiral half of one (or several) two-dimensional CFT(s).
-In this section, we will present arguments supporting the conjecture that this duality can be extended to \emph{near-}extremal black holes dual to a CFT with a second sector slightly excited, following \cite{Bredberg:2009pv,Cvetic:2009jn,Hartman:2009nz}.
-We will precise that the derivation of \cite{Bredberg:2009pv,Cvetic:2009jn,Hartman:2009nz} is a supporting evidence for \emph{all} CFTs presented in Section \ref{sec:KerrCFT1}, as noted in \cite{Chen:2010bsa,Chen:2010jj}.
-In the case of the $CFT_J$ dual to near-extremal spinning black holes, one can think intuitively that the second CFT sector is excited for the following reason: lights cones do not quite coalesce at the horizon so microscopic degrees of freedom do not rotate at the speed of light along the single axial direction.
-The intuition for the other CFTs ($CFT_Q$, $CFT_{(p_1,p_2,p_3)}$) is less immediate.
+\section{Scattering from Near-Extremal Black Holes}

-Near-extremal black holes are defined as black holes with a Hawking temperature that is very small compared with their inverse mass \bea M\, T_H \ll 1\, . \eea At finite energy away from extremality, one cannot isolate a decoupled near-extremal near-horizon geometry.
-As we discussed in Section \ref{sec:KerrCFT1}, the extremal near-horizon geometry then suffers from infrared divergences which destabilize the near-horizon geometry.
-This prevents one to formulate boundary conditions \`a la Brown-Henneaux to describe non-chiral excitations.
-Another approach is therefore needed.
+One can define near-extremal black holes as black holes with a Hawking temperature which is very small compared with the inverse mass \be M\, T_H \ll 1\, . \ee Closer and closer to extremality, a near-horizon region with enhanced $SL(2,\mathbb R)$ symmetry progressively develops and such a symmetry become relevant to describe physical processes occuring the vicinity of the horizon.
+The main idea of this section is that the infinite dimensional extension of conformal symmetry in both left and right sectors is relevant to describe the physical quantities in the near-horizon region \cite{Bredberg:2009pv,Hartman:2009nz}.